Pet monkey: As service animals for the disabled

+In popular culture

 In popular culture both actual and fictionalized accounts of pet monkeys are utilized extensively.
 Monkeys are popular in numerous books, television programs, and movies.

 Sun Wukong (the "Monkey King"), a character who figures prominently in Chinese mythology, is the main protagonist in the classic comic Chinese novel Journey to the West.
 The television series Monkey, the literary characters Monsieur Eek and Curious George are all examples.
 The winged monkeys are prominent characters in The Wizard of Oz.

 However, pop culture often incorrectly labels apes, particularly chimpanzees, gorillas and orangutans as monkeys.
 Terry Pratchett makes use of the distinction in his Discworld novels, in which the Librarian of the Unseen University is an orangutan who gets very violent if referred to as a monkey.

-Famous pet monkeys
+Famous fictional pet monkeys

 There have been many famous pet monkeys with Tarzan's Cheeta arguably the first famous pet "monkey" although they continued to live in the jungle.
 Nkima was the original Cheeta-like character in Edgar Rice Burroughs' Tarzan novels, and in adaptations of the saga to other media, particularly comics.
 Tarzan and Cheeta have been repeated across all major popular culture mediums including books, films, television, games and comics.
 Katie, a white-headed capuchin, played Marcel in the popular U.S. series Friends and also Los Angeles Angels' mascot "Rally Monkey."
 Finster played Harvey Keitel's pet thief, Dodger in the movie Monkey Trouble.
-Bubbles was a companion to Michael Jackson and became intertwined in his celebrity and was even a subject of a Jeff Koons sculpture.
 Frankie the Monkey has been seen in Sean-Paul and Juliane's magic act all over the country.